At St Joseph’s, with God’s guidance, we love, learn, respect and forgive.

 This is the philosophy of how we want to work and learn.
 These aims underpin all of the learning that takes place in our school.

 At St Joseph’s we use a range of resources to deliver an exciting and successful learning programme for our pupils.
 These include our thematic curriculum from Lancashire planning, “Read, Write, Inc”. for phonics, the “Accelerated Reader” reading scheme, The White Rose scheme for Maths and “Come and See” for Religious Education.

 Our school uses Read Write Inc. Phonics for our children in EYFS to Year 2 and for our children in Years 3 and 4 who need to catch up.

 The four Read Write Inc. programmes are carefully matched to the new curriculum, giving your children the best chance of success in the national tests.
 They show teachers, teaching assistants and parents step-by-step how to teach all children to become fluent readers, confident speakers and willing writers.

 Read Write Inc. Phonics is used by over a quarter of the UK’s primary schools.
 It is a comprehensive literacy programme, weaving decoding, comprehension, writing and spelling together seamlessly.
 Ruth Miskin developed the programme during her time as a headteacher in Tower Hamlets.
 She believes that in order for a school to be successful, every headteacher needs to adopt a consistent whole-school approach to teaching reading, writing and spelling.
 Fidelity to the teaching programme, rigorous assessment, tracking and one-to-one tutoring ensure that schools guarantee progress for every child.

 For information and tutorials on how to support your child learning to read go to: www.ruthmiskin.com/en/parents (external link).

 There are opportunities for the children to take responsibilities within their class and the whole school.
-Children have opportunities to be School Councillors, Young Leaders and School Chaplains.
+Children have opportunities to be Head of their House, Eco-councillors and School Chaplains.